RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 Final result: `"C:\Users\"Secret WorkSpace of Mine"Funny poet.txt`.

-From one argument to two argument.
-This is a solid proof to show that passing argument in Windows API is extremely miserable, especially if you are not a meticulous person.
+What started as a single file path is now split into two completely corrupted arguments.
+This is a solid proof proving that arguments handling in Windows API is extremely miserable, especially if you are not a meticulous person - and why a function like `ArgvQuote` is important.

 ---